NSHipster/articles/2014-05-26-cocoapods.md

 ### Installing CocoaPods

-CocoaPods is installed through RubyGems, the Ruby package manager, which comes with a standard Mac OS X install.
+CocoaPods is installed through RubyGems, the Ruby package manager, which comes with a standard OS X install.

 To install, open Terminal.app and enter the following command: